adhocore/get-in/README.md

 ## advantage

 - prevents multi layer check
-- pervents errors like "Call to a member function on a non-object"
+- prevents errors like "Call to a member function on a non-object"
 - saves from temporary variable creation during the checks
 - provides a way to have default value should it fail at any point